US military bases in Okinawa hit by Covid-19 as outbreak worsens - KESQ

 The order includes the vital Kadena Air Base, which bills itself the hub of US air power in the Pacific, and comes after US admirals last week touted the “extraordinary measures” the Navy had taken to restore US military readiness in the region in the face of the worsening pandemic.

-The Okinawa prefectural governor’s office said 62 cases of Covid-19 had been diagnosed among the personnel at the US Marines Corps’ Air Station Futenma, Camp Hansen and Camp Kinza as of Sunday.
-The US military does not release any numbers on virus cases due to security concerns.
+The Okinawa prefectural governor’s office said 94 cases of Covid-19 have been diagnosed among the personnel at the US Marines Corps’ Air Station Futenma, Camp Hansen and Camp Kinza as of Monday afternoon.

+Maj.
+Kenneth Kunze, communications strategy and operations officer for the US Marines in Okinawa, confirmed the numbers provided to the Okinawa government were accurate and said contact tracing was underway on the island to see if there were any more cases.
+Hundreds of Marines and their family members were being tested, he said.

 A statement from US Air Force Brig.
 Gen. Joel Carey, the commander of Kadena Air Base, on Friday said “multiple new positive cases” had emerged on US military facilities on the island as well as three cases among the local population.